International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 #### Centralized data space governance authority

-In a centralized DSA design, the entity runs all services to operate the data space.
+In a centralized DSGA design, the entity runs all services to operate the data space.
 These include services to identify participants, onboard new participants, manage memberships, provide semantic models, discover data and optional services like marketplaces and audits.